-I couldn’t remain in integrity as a life coach if I let my fear keep me from this class.
+I couldn’t remain in integrity with myself as a life coach if I let my fear keep me from this class.
 I really didn’t have a choice.
 I had to sign up for this class if I was authentic in my professional life.

 I t took me three weeks to sign up.
 My fear kept trying to find an excuse.
 Knowing that you can’t get rid of fear, you have to work through it.
 And so I did.
 I used all the tools I give to my clients.
 I created an internal dialogue that helped me process the fear of not being good enough.
 Then the day came that I found myself in the class.
 The moment arrived where I had to get up in front of the teacher and the other students and perform.
 I was so nervous my voice shook.

 I have to give kudos to the teacher, actor Jeffrey Dreisbach.
 He was supportive, encouraging, warm and welcoming.
 That is the kind of teacher I needed to encounter working through my fear of failing.
 I left the class that evening feeling excited.
 I felt expansive.
 I felt new creative possibilities for my life.
 Because it’s true that everything you want is on the other side of fear.
 When you feel fear, it means something is incredibly important to your soul growth.
 Your destiny has been calling to you and it won’t stop until you work through the fear and do it.

 It was also cathartic to break through a fear of failure.
 For me, to break free of the fear of criticism or failure was liberating.
 I felt unchained by my past.